 \subsection{Graphs}

 In this paper, a \emph{graph} refers to a weighted directed graph with a distinguished node called the \emph{source}.
 Specifically, a graph is a tuple $G=(V,E,s)$ where $V$ is a set of \emph{nodes}, $s\in V$ the source, and $E\subset V\times V$ a set of \emph{arcs}.
-Most of our paper will use only this data, but to find shortest paths we will add a non-negative-valued \emph{weight function} $\ell:E\to\real_{\geq 0}$ which stores the weight for each arc, with graph denoted by $G = (V,E,s,\ell)$.
+Our graph decomposition uses only this data, but to find shortest paths we will also need a non-negative-valued \emph{weight function} $\ell:E\to\real_{\geq 0}$ which stores the weight for each arc, with graph denoted by $G = (V,E,s,\ell)$.

 We assume that all nodes in $G$ are reachable from $s$.
 This assumption is mild, because we could easily prune unreachable nodes prior to searching from $s$.
-Our goal is to solve the \emph{single-source shortest path problem}.
+Our goal is to solve the \emph{single-source shortest path problem}:

 \begin{defn}[Single-source shortest path (SSSP)] Given a graph $G = (V,E,s,\ell)$, construct the shortest path tree from $s$ to all other nodes in $V$. \end{defn}

 We solve SSSP using a hierarchical approach.
 The idea is based on Bellman's principle~\cite{bellman1958routing}, which in this context means that if a node $c$ is on a shortest path $\pth{a}{b}$, then the subpaths $\pth{a}{c}$ and $\pth{c}{b}$ must also be shortest paths.
 Specifically, if we know that \emph{all} paths from $a$ to $b$ contain $c$, we can reduce the problem of computing the shortest path $\pth{a}{b}$ to the problem of separately finding shortest paths $\pth{a}{c}$ and $\pth{c}{b}$.
 We formalise this using the dominance relation.